Uconnect-Technologies/wertik-js/docs/v3/index.md

 Wertik JS v3 is setup in a clean way and easy way.
 Here is the main file which initializes Wertik JS: https://github.com/Uconnect-Technologies/wertik-js/blob/master/src/next/index.ts.

 You can check the code and if you find something that needs to be changed, you can create a new Issue here: https://github.com/Uconnect-Technologies/wertik-js/issues/new.

+### Did you find a grammar mistake in the documentation?

+If you came across a grammar mistake please create a new issue with more details in the description: https://github.com/Uconnect-Technologies/wertik-js/issues/new?title=I%20have%20found%20a%20grammar%20mistake.

+### Contribute & Support

+Pull requests are welcome.
+If you have discovered a bug or have a feature suggestion, feel free to create an issue on GitHub.

+If you'd like to make some changes yourself, see the following:

+- Fork this repository to your own GitHub account and then clone it to your local device
+- Make sure yarn is globally installed (npm install -g yarn)
+- Run yarn to download required packages.
+- Build and start the application: yarn `dev-next`
+- If you contributed something new, run yarn contrib:add <your GitHub username> <contribution type> to add yourself to the contributors list
+- Finally, submit a pull request with your changes!